Many people ask about the meaning of "Ski-U-Mah." The origin story that has been passed down through generations is as follows:

 Princeton graduate Thomas Peebles was coach of the first Minnesota rugby team in 1884.
 When his squad would push over a touchdown, he would announce the fact to the world with a "Sis-Boom-Ah, Princeton."
 Thinking to retaliate when the opportunity was presented, some of the players decided to compose a yell of their own.

 John W. Adams and his roommate, "Win" Sargeant, determined to devise a yell with a characteristic Minnesota flavor.
 Naturally, "Rah, Rah, Rah" was an obvious necessity in an effective college yell, and as something with a distinctive Minnesota flavor, he adopted the word "Minnesota," dropping one syllable and pronouncing it "Minn-so-ta."
-Two three-syllable lines needed a third, and he cudgeled his brains for a three-syllable Indian word that would express exultation.
+Two three-syllable lines needed a third, and he cudgeled his brains for a three-syllable Native American phrase that would express exultation.

-The memory of a race between four Indian boys in two canoes, which he had seen the year before at Lake City, Minnesota came to mind, and he recalled how, as soon as one canoe pulled across the finish line ahead, one Indian put up his hand and yelled, "Ski-oo."
-Mr. Adams, who was somewhat familiar with Indian life in his younger days, remembered that this cry was almost invariably used by young Indians when winning an athletic contest of any kind and that the Dakota children generally used this exclamation to express exultation or pleasure.
+The memory of a race between four Native American boys in two canoes, which he had seen the year before at Lake City, Minnesota came to mind, and he recalled how, as soon as one canoe pulled across the finish line ahead, one boy put up his hand and yelled, "Ski-oo."
+Mr. Adams, who was somewhat familiar with Native American life in his younger days, remembered that this cry was almost invariably used by young Native Americans when winning an athletic contest of any kind and that the Dakota children generally used this exclamation to express exultation or pleasure.